-- A proportion of the funds allocated per pupil to the school to provide for their education called the Age Weighted Pupil Unit. - The Notional SEND budget.
-This is a fund devolved to schools to support them to meet the needs of pupils with SEND. - The Pupil Premium funding provides additional funding for pupils who are claiming Free School Meals, who are in the care of the local authority, adopted or whose parents are in the Armed Services. - For those pupils with the most complex needs, the school may be allocated additional educational needs funding from the Local Authorities High Needs SEND Funding allocation.
+- A proportion of the funds allocated per pupil to the school to provide for their education called the Age Weighted Pupil Unit. - The Notional SEN budget.
+This is a fund devolved to schools to support them to meet the needs of pupils with SEND. - The Pupil Premium funding provides additional funding for pupils who are claiming Free School Meals, who are in the care of the local authority, adopted or whose parents are in the Armed Services. - For those pupils with the most complex needs, the school may be allocated additional educational needs funding from the Local Authorities High Needs SEN Funding allocation.

 How is the decision made about how much support each child will receive?
-(Schedule 1:7)

-- For pupils with SEND but without a statement of educational need/EHCP, the decision regarding the support provided with the taken by the SENDCo and Assistant SENDCo. - For pupils with a statement of educational need/EHCP, this decision will be reached in agreement with parents when the EHCP is being produced or at an annual review meeting.
+- For pupils with SEN but without a statement of educational need/EHCP, the decision regarding the support provided is taken by the SENDCo and Assistant SENDCo. - For pupils with a statement of educational need/EHCP, this decision will be reached in agreement with parents when the EHCP is being produced or at an annual review meeting.

 How will parents be involved in discussions about and planning for their child's education?
-(Schedule 1:7)